What is the R&D Cash Flow Loan?

 It also seeks to support and grow Victoria’s innovation ecosystem and recognises the importance of investments in research and development to the future growth and sustainability of the Victorian economy.

-The R&D Cash Flow Loans will support innovative Victorian SMEs in developing the products, services and technologies vital to Victoria’s future economy.
+The R&D Cash Flow Loans will support innovative Victorian SMEs in developing the products, services and technologies vital to Victoria’s future economy that:

 Find Out How to Maximise Your R&D Funding

 Victoria’s METS sector to benefit from R&D loans

 Earth Resources Regulation has flagged that mining, equipment, technology and services (METS) companies can receive funding from the Victorian Government’s research and development (R&D) cash flow loans initiative.